 In a sense, the second best crabgrass killer (after having lush grass) is also not a true killer.
 That is, you are not waiting around for the weeds to emerge and then killing them.
 "Pre-emergent" herbicides are so called because they take care of the matter before it becomes a big problem.

-Talk about nipping a problem in the bud!
-If you can discipline yourself to put down a pre-emergent herbicide at the right time every spring and take care of your lawn properly, you should never develop a serious infestation of this grassy weed.
+They are applied in spring and basically form a barrier across your lawn that prevents crabgrass from germinating in the first place.
+If you can manage to put down a pre-emergent herbicide at the right time every spring and take care of your lawn properly, you should never develop a serious crabgrass problem.

 Enter post-emergent crabgrass killers.
 This is what you may end up using if you've neither kept your lawn lush and healthy nor remembered to apply a pre-emergent herbicide in spring.

 There are both selective and non-selective post-emergent herbicides.
 The latter will kill everything, including the good grass that you wish to keep.
 An example is glyphosate (brand name, Roundup).
 When might you want to use such a product?

 If your lawn is so overrun by crabgrass that the situation has gotten out of control, you might want to start a new lawn from scratch.
 To begin such a project, you might want to kill crabgrass, lawn grass, and all in one fell swoop.

 Roundup would be one of your chemical options for this task.
 But for those who think that it is healthier to stay natural, note that there are also organic ways to get rid of grass.

 Let's assume, though, that your lawn is not in such bad shape that you will want to get rid of it entirely and start all over.
 In this case, what you will want is a selective post-emergent herbicide.
 "Selective" means that it will not kill everything that comes across its path, just targeted plants.
 The question then becomes, Which one should you buy?
 When you have answered that question, the next one will be, How do you use it?
 These questions will be answered below.